-Guided by Insight 2, we update per-head pattern vectors during decoding to adaptively track the distribution’s gradual evolution.
+\paragraph{Decoding Stage} Guided by Insight 2, we update per-head pattern vectors during decoding to adaptively track the distribution’s gradual evolution.
 Instead of arithmetic means, we use Chebyshev centers computed over each group of KV vectors, which minimize the local quantization range and provide stronger robustness to outliers, thereby aligning better with the asymmetric quantization objective.
 Specifically, we use the quantization group window $G_{\text{pattern}}$ to generate new pattern vectors.
 For the pattern vector $M_h^{new}$ of the $h$-th attention head within this window, we have:

 Here, $d$ indexes the dimension of the head, and $i$ indexes the $i$-th KV vector within the full-precision window.
 Once the $M_h^*$ is computed, it is merged into the existing pattern vertor set $\mathcal{M}_h$ for subsequent pattern matching and flattening.